There’s a moment in my Neuro-Vocal seminars for singers and voice teachers that I ask:

 Nobody asks them

-The tragedy of this is that very likely, not one of those students was asked if they wanted to sing classical music.
+The tragedy of this is that very likely those students were not asked if they wanted to sing classical music.
 They were simply shoved into voice training for Western Classical, acoustic genres, and told that what they were learning was "singing."
 Not "singing for a very small and specific musical niche."
 Just "singing."
 The facts are that, statistically, almost none of them started voice training with a desire to learn to sing classical music.

 Some essential qualities a singer needs to embrace music and singing as an active, living part of their life are curiosity, creativity, joy, and the confidence to participate.
 None of these attributes thrive in environments that limit and constrain them.